grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 .. image:: ../../images/active_learning_toggle_correct.png

 After removing the correct points, it is much easier to see only a couple of incorrect points are in the centre region.
-It is even more apparent now that the problem lies in the two *branches* appearing from the bottom right.
+It is even more apparent that the problem lies in the two *branches* appearing from the bottom right.

 The Labelling Process
 -------------------------------------